-Snowpack throughout Montana, Idaho, and Wyoming are looking great, as most river basins are sitting at, or above average, levels for this time of year.
-After the typical runoff that occurs in April and May, and once life returns to some form of normality, we can start to feel good about our summer season of fly-fishing the rivers and creeks of Idaho, Montana, and Wyoming.
+Snowpack throughout Montana and Idaho are looking decent, as most river basins are sitting at, or near average levels, for this time of year.
+After the typical runoff that occurs in April and May, we can start to feel good about our summer season of fly-fishing the rivers and creeks of Idaho, Montana, and Wyoming.

 With the uncertainty that COVID-19 has brought into our daily lives, we do know one thing: many of the rivers we love to fish should experience a normal season of streamflows and hatches.

 Yellow Dog’s Jake Wells is available to assist with questions you may have about the possibility of a summer-time fly fishing trip.